ErikDeveloperNot/jsonP/README.md

 	const char * key;
 };
 ```
 A `search_path_element` consists of an `index_type` and a char pointer which points to either an object key or array index.
-For the json
+For the json:
 ```json
 {
   "key_1" : "string_1",